22cans/CascadeRepos/README.md

 ### Cascade

-To use the Cascade Repository with MemoryCache and Redis repositories, you can set it up as follows:
+To use Cascade with MemoryCache and Redis repositories, you can set it up as follows:

 ```csharp
 services